Brawlence/SIR/README.md

 ## Planned features and TODO ##
 - Implement an 'Options' page (page action) and store persistent user options
-- Add yande.re to the list of supported sites
+- Make Twitter links to be full-sized (-orig; -4096x4096) when saving

 ## Known bugs ##
-- *Twitter* - in the timeline, unrelated tags are fetched from the whole page.
-Please save from individual post page for now.
+- *Twitter* - when scrolling through the infinite view, unrelated tags are fetched (since **SIR** fetches tags from the whole visible area).
+Please save images from individual post page for now.
 - *Chromium 77* (probably others too?) - sometimes the extension fails to fetch tags.
 Page reload (`F5`) / Tab switch / `Get Tags String`/`Toggle Highlight` fixes that
+- *Chrome*/*Chromium*-based browsers do not allow setting 'referer' header; thus, on **Pixiv**, it's not possible to download the image through context menu.
+Please use `Get Tags String` → `Save As…` in the meantime.

 If you happen to enconuter an unlisted bug, please submit it through https://github.com/Brawlence/SIR/issues/new